kindjie/bc_sogi_education/README.md

 > \* Saewyc E., Poon C., Kovaleva K., Tourand J., & Smith A. (2016).
 School-based interventions to reduce health disparities among LGBTQ youth: Considering the evidence.
 > † These best practices were co-developed by the Ministry of Education, ARC Foundation, Out in Schools, BCTF, University of British Columbia and K-12 educators

 You will find these practices or similar ones listed in almost all implementations by BC schools, and it's very similar to what you can find today on [the official website](https://www.sogieducation.org/resource/10-key-components-for-policies-and-procedures/).
+The "Educator Training" and "curriculum" (as of January 2025) referring to small exercises and videos that teachers may choose to use as they see fit in *existing* courses.

+[Here](https://www.sogieducation.org/resource/10-11-12-science-life-sciences-biology-anatomy-and-physiology-intersex-biology/) are suggestions for Science and Biology.
+For example, when covering hormones at grade 12:
+> Hormones are responsible for the regulation of many body functions.
+Here we will take a closer look into how DNA, the blueprint for life, affects hormone production and, therefore, affects the expression and regulation of primary and secondary sexual characteristics in the human body.
+>
+> Bio 12 / Anatomy and Physiology 12
+>
+> Curriculum Entry Points:
+>
+> Big Ideas:
+> 1. DNA and Cells All living things are made of cells, which contain DNA and cell structures that allow cells to survive and reproduce.
+> 2. Organization Organ systems have complex interrelationships to maintain homeostasis.
+>
+> Content:
+> 1. organs within each of the systems are interconnected to maintain homeostasis:
+>   - reproductive system
+> 2. functional interrelationships exist among body systems
+> 3. DNA carries the cell’s genetic information:
+>   - process of DNA replication
+>   - process of protein synthesis
+>   - genomics
+>
+> ...

+The full document is available [here](https://www.bctf.ca/classroom-resources/details/intersex-lesson).
+These are resources for established biology that has been taught for years.

 ---